wultra/powerauth-server/docs/SOAP-Service-Methods.md

 The versioning of SOAP methods is described in chapter [SOAP Method Compatibility](./SOAP-Method-Compatibility.md).

-The following version `v3` methods are published using the service:
+The following `v3` methods are published using the service:

 - System Status
     - [getSystemStatus](#method-getsystemstatus)